Object storage software house MinIO has demonstrated its storage can run up to 93 per cent faster than a Hadoop system.

 MinIO’s best result was 93 per cent faster at the Sort run.

 Summing the MinIO and HDFS data generation times to the test run times we see that MinIO (3,700 secs) was overall faster than HDFS (4,337 secs.)
 You can check out the Minio HDFS benchmark details.

 Last month the company published benchmarks showing its S3-compatible open source software was faster than Presto and Apache Spark.

 Hadoop systems rely on multiple compute + storage nodes, each handling a subset of the overall data set.
 It involves three copies of the raw data, for reliability, and large numbers of nodes as the data sets increase in size.
 This means hundreds of servers, potentially.

 An object storage system is inherently more reliable at holding data than a Hadoop system and does not need to make three copies.
-The amount of compute resource needed to run an analysis can be tailored to the workload instead of being drawn from the HDFS nodes.
+The amount of compute resource to run an analysis can be tailored to the workload instead of being drawn from the HDFS nodes.

-Mimio said analytics using its object storage software can typically run on fewer servers than an HDFS system, and needs less disk or SSD capacity to hold the data.
+MinIO said analytics using its object storage software can typically run on fewer servers than an HDFS system, and needs less disk or SSD capacity to hold the data.
 This saves time and money.

-Minio’s software can run on-premises or in the public cloud.
+MinIO’s software can run on-premises or in the public cloud.